 - spinal cord disorders, including inflammatory and autoimmune disorders

-- headaches, such as cluster headaches and migraines
+- headaches, such as cluster headaches, and migraine

 Because the nervous system is complex, a neurologist may specialize in a specific area.
-They will do a fellowship in that area after residency training.
+They’ll do a fellowship in that area after residency training.
 Subspecialties have evolved to narrow a doctor’s focus.

 There are many subspecialties.
 Some examples include: